LeonardoBlauth/LeonardoBlauth/README.md

 - :closed_lock_with_key: Database: MySQL, SQLServer, Oracle, SQLite and Access

-- :stuck_out_tongue_closed_eyes: I really like to learn, I'm always after knowledge
+- :stuck_out_tongue_closed_eyes: I really like to learn and I'm always looking for knowledge

 - :earth: And I also like to travel